cpplain/flexoki.nvim/docs/palette.md

 The complete Flexoki color palette includes base colors and accent colors with exponentially increasing intensity as colors get lighter or darker, emulating pigment on paper.

+This section maps each color to semantic variables These semantic variables (like `bg`, `tx`, `red`) abstract the actual color values, allowing automatic theme switching between light and dark modes.
+The tables below show which variables are assigned to each palette color in both light and dark themes.

 ### Base Colors

 | Color                                                     | Name     | Hex       | Light Theme    | Dark Theme        |